darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 Be careful how you categorise content.
 Classification and language needs to change over time.

-- Alphabet - suits users with known item information seeking
+- Alphabet - suits users with known item information .
 - Placenames
 - Geography - the level of detail is important.
 A bad example, Lonely planet defined by region, then had a listing of places by continent.